 Run background processing in separate containers

 We are planning to move our background services into there own containers by using the IHost and IHosted services:

 The most important feature for entity framework for our project was the support for GroupBy.
 We see better query performance in these queries.

-Upgrading to the preview version of ASP.NET Core and Entity framework 2.1-preview went almost seamless.
+Upgrading to the new version of ASP.NET Core and Entity framework 2.1 went almost seamless.
 Most time was consumed by the editing the project files to change the versions.
 All changes we made to run the new versions where done within a day.